 Yonas Dembele, persecution analyst at World Watch Research, comments: “This is a laudable initiative creating international awareness both of the plight of the victims of Boko Haram’s violence and of the environmental and economic degradation in the region.
 Thousands of Christians are suffering not only directly from the violence of an extremist group that is located primarily in Northern Nigeria but also indirectly as a result of the displacement and loss of livelihood resulting from the violence.”

-Europe/UK: Non-Muslims’ choice side-lined by global halal industry
+Christianity in Europe/UK: Non-Muslims’ choice side-lined by global halal industry

 At the end of April 2017 Halal Expo Europe is due to be staged in Holland under the title “From niche to mainstream”.
 The event’s website claims that the European halal industry has an estimated value of almost 70 billion dollars and that the global halal industry has an annual growth rate between 10 – 20%.
 The aim of this upcoming event is to show Europeans that the Islamic halal system is much more than just the preparation of food for Muslims, a fact which has been highlighted for some time through such publications as the annual Global Islamic Finance Report.
 In the UK, however, the focus in the national media is nearly always restricted to halal slaughter methods (The Express, 16 August 2016) and the discussion about animal welfare has all but eclipsed the question of whether or not a religious discrimination of non-Muslims is beginning to take place.
 An exception was a detailed article by Barnabas Fund back in October 2010.